MicrosoftDocs/Viva/Viva/insights/personal/teams/send-card.md

 ![Card options.](images/card-options.png)

-You'll see recommendations for the colleagues you closely collaborate with or have pinned as an important contact in Viva Insights.
-You can also share your birthday with the system, so your colleagues will know when to send you a birthday card.
+You'll see recommendations on cards you can send to these colleagues who you closely collaborate with or have pinned as important.
+Viva Insights uses your Teams collaboration activity to identify the people you closely collaborate with.

+You can also share your birthday with Viva Insights, so your colleagues will know when to send you a birthday card.
+You can also customize the card with a personal message and select when and how it is sent.

 If you subscribe to notifications, you'll get a notification in your activity feed in Teams on the day of an event with card recommendations.
-You can then select when to be notified to send a card.
-You can also customize the card with a personal message and select when and how it is sent.
+You can select what time of day you want to be notified with these recommendations.

 ## Send a card